 So, what are inversions?
 They basically refer to triads whereby the lowest note (bass note) is NOT the root note of the chord.
 When naming them, the most common chord inversions are often referred to as the first inversion, second inversion and third inversion respectively.

 Let me use a Cmaj7 chord as an example to illustrate this.
 In the Cmaj7 chord, we have the following notes: C E G B.

 The first inversion is played using the third as the bass note. (i.e. Using E for the bass note)

 The second inversion is played using the fifth as the bass note. (i.e. using G for the bass note)

 The third inversion is played using the seventh as the bass note. (i.e. using B for the bass note)

 In a nutshell, you can create your own inversions by jumbling up the order of the notes in the chord.
 Just keep in mind that the lowest note of the chord shouldn’t be the root note.

 The technique of playing chord inversions is a powerful tool to add to your arsenal because the possibilities are endless.
-You can experiment and come up with creative voicings by using them at the correct timing.
-Here are some tips on how you can apply them into your playing.
+You can experiment and come up with creative voicings by using them at the correct time.
+Here are some tips on how you can apply them to your playing.

 For a start, if someone is playing a C G Am F progression, you could add in a layer of harmony by using the following inverted chords: